-Care Wellness Center is now making medical marijuana available to our patients.
-Florida residents can now legally obtain a medical marijuana recommendation for treatment of certain qualifying conditions.
+Care Wellness Center is now making medical marijuana recommendations available to our patients.
+Florida residents can now legally obtain a medical marijuana recommendation for treatment of certain qualifying conditions, which they can use to obtain medical marijuana through a dispensary.
 Call us at 954-586-2273 to schedule an appointment with our board-certified physician or learn more about qualifying conditions.
 We are HIPAA compliant and always 100% confidential.

 In recent years, scientific studies of marijuana have shown promising results in the treatment of a variety of ailments and illnesses, by helping to alleviate symptoms.
 Don’t worry if your ailment doesn’t appear on this list below.
 Patients can still be certified for medical marijuana for any other ailment/condition of the same severity/symptoms, when determined by a physician’s opinion that the medical use of marijuana would surpass any potential health risks.